Stephen Thrower: Other groups

 Thrower also records and performs with The Amal Gamal Ensemble, and with David Knight in the group UnicaZürn.
 The latter's debut album, Temporal Bends, featured artwork and a guest appearance from Danielle Dax.

 Film writing

 Thrower is also a published author on horror and 'off-mainstream' cinema.
 In 1985, Thrower began writing reviews for the U.K. horror magazine Shock Xpress before launching his own film periodical Eyeball in 1989.
-In terms of film history, Thrower has authored Beyond Terror: The Films of Lucio Fulci, The Eyeball Compendium, Nightmare USA: The Untold Story of the Exploitation Independents, and the two-volume Murderous Passions: The Delirious Cinema of Jesús Franco.
+Thrower has authored several works of film history and criticism, such as Beyond Terror: The Films of Lucio Fulci, The Eyeball Compendium, Nightmare USA: The Untold Story of the Exploitation Independents, and the two-volume Murderous Passions: The Delirious Cinema of Jesús Franco.